Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-This variant of FML can be called SSP--FGML, Subgeneration with Safe Priors, Frequency of Global Maximum Likelihood.
+In this method the Bayesian priors are used only for subgeneration.
+For maximization the priors are not used.
+Hence the observed $\hat{s}_{\mathrm{obs}}(\vec{n}, \vec{n}_a, \vec{n}_b)$ is single and should not be averaged to obtain the final point estimate as necessary for the Bayesian and FMML cases.
+It has some systematic shift, but the latter is not large.

-The interpretation of this method is similar to that for FMML.
-It provides the coverage if the nuisance parameters were random in reality and were distributed according to the results obtained with Eq. (\ref{BayesForm_2}).
-Obviously, the method of finding $\hat{s}$ is different compared with that of FMML.
+This variant of FML can be called SSP--FGML or SHP--FGML, Subgeneration with Safe (or Hybrid, respectively) Priors, Frequency of Global Maximum Likelihood.
+As with SEP--FMML, one can consider FGML with Subgeneration with Exchanged Priors, SEP--FGML, but it does not provide satisfactory results.

-Calculations indicate that all performance characteristics of SSP--FMML and SSP--FGML are almost the same with three exceptions which are worth mentioning.
-First, the upper and the lower limit diverge less at 30 channels for SSP--FGML than they do for SSP--FMML, see Fig. \ref{FMML_geny_anay_5_1}.
-Instead of the average interval width equal to approximately 3.8 units for SSP--FMML, SSP--FGML gives about 3.4 units.
-Second, SSP--FGML is more stable for incorrectly set nuisance priors.
-Third, it is faster in calculations by the currently existing software.
-However, SSP--FGML finds the most probable values of the main parameter taking into account {\it the most probable} nuisance parameters and {\it ignoring the other possible values}, whereas SSP--FMML takes into account {\it all chances} for them.
-The latter is more appealing both conceptually and also technically.
-One can envisage that in some cases the nuisance parameter can be predicted from general theoretical considerations as an interval of allowed values, assuming equal probabilities inside this range and zero outside it.
-Then, in the case of SSP--FGML there may be no single most probable values $\hat{\vec{a}}_{\mathrm{obs}}$ and $\hat{\vec{b}}_{\mathrm{obs}}$, and, worse, no single $\hat{s}_{\mathrm{obs}}$ and $\hat{s}_{\gamma}$.
-The most probable $\hat{s}$ can be represented by the intervals of equally probable values.
-It is then unclear how to find the confidence interval for it.
-This problem seems to be impossible for SSP--FMML.
+Calculations indicate that all performance characteristics of SSP--FMML and SSP--FGML (or SHP--FMML and SHP--FGML, respectively) are almost the same with four exceptions which are worth mentioning.
+First, the upper limit for one channel has almost 100\% coverage.
+Second, the upper and the lower limit diverge less at 30 channels for FGML than they do for FMML in Fig. \ref{FMML_geny_anay_5_1}.
+Instead of the average interval width equal to approximately 3.9 units for SSP--FMML (about 3.8 for SHP--FMML) the SSP--FGML method gives about 3.5 units (about 3.3 for SHP--FGML).
+Third, the coverage of the upper optimized limit ($90.0\pm0.6\%$) is slightly higher than that for FMML ($87.9\pm0.6\%$, see Fig. \ref{FMML_geny_anay_5_1}).
+Fourth, the calculations by FGML are faster with the existing program than that by FMML.
+However, FGML finds the most probable values of the main parameter taking into account {\it the most probable} nuisance parameters and {\it ignoring the other possible values} of them, whereas FMML takes into account all of them.
+The latter is more appealing conceptually and also technically, if the nuisance parameter is predicted from general theoretical considerations as an interval of allowed values, with unknown and hence equal probabilities inside this range.
+Another example of failure to determine $\hat{s}$ by FGML is the one-channel problem with expected-signal uncertainty at $n_a = 0$ and $b \geq n$, where the likelihood does not depend on $s$ (in this work it is assumed that $\hat{s}=0$ for this case).
+Advantages of the ``integrated likelihood'' are also discussed in Ref. \cite{Berger_1999}.
+Faster calculations by global maximization by our software and taking into account all possible values of nuisance parameters with possibility to apply plain distributions in the case of marginalization are inherent to all the other discussed methods that use these approaches (we will not repeat this each time).